Qucs/qucs-help/source/SPICEComp.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 |image12_EN|

-NOTE: To make the Qucs and ngspice netlists readable single lines of width greater than the one page width have been indented and continued on one or more lines after the initial entry.
+NOTE: To make the Qucs and ngspice netlists readable single lines of width greater than a page width have been indented and continued on one or more lines after the initial entry.
 **____________________________________________________________________________________________________________________________**